yxshee/toxic-terminator/README.md

 # toxicity-classifier
-This is the official repo of "Toxicity Termiinator App"  This takes text as an input and classify that between toxic and non-toxic.
+This is the official repo of "Toxicity Terminator App"  This takes text as an input and classify that between toxic and non-toxic.

 use
 pip install -r requirements.txt